-I am a French engineer and PhD student in machine learning.
+I am a French PhD student in machine learning.
 I wanted to apply data mining to the medical field in order to bring a meaning to what I do, so I chose to do my PhD on the automatic diagnosis and prognosis of neurodegenerative diseases at AramisLab.
 I also enjoy signal and image processing, which I studied during my engineering studies at the INSA of Rouen.

 I love to read and take pictures, and I am always eager to travel and discover new places and cultures.
-It is why I spent a year as an exchange student in the US in 2011, and I would enjoy having another international experience after my PhD.
+This is why I spent a year as an exchange student in the US in 2011, and I would enjoy having another international experience after my PhD.

 What I do

 I am currently doing my PhD at AramisLab, a joined team between Inria, CNRS, Inserm and Sorbonne University, located at the Brain and Spine Institute in Paris.
 I am co-supervised by Didier Dormont and Stanley Durrleman, and I am working on automatically diagnosing Alzheimer's disease and predicting its evolution.

 We worked on lowering the recruitment cost for Alzheimer's disease clinical trials, by proposing a pre-screening tool for selecting subjects having amyloid plaques.
 We benchmarked a variety of algorithms: Random Forest, SVM, logistic regression, adaptive boosting, and adaptive logistic regression.
 We studied the impact of the input features (cognitive or imaging variables, cross-sectional or longitudinal), feature selection and data set size.
 We showed this could lead to a significant reduction in recruitment cost.